Climb aboard and enjoy San Francisco and Sausalito from the water. Community sails are open to all ages and no sailing experience is necessary!

 Reserve an entire vessel for a group

-Sailing a tall ship requires active listening, communication and cooperation, making it a powerful team building experience.
-We offer educational activities in Maritime Heritage, Nautical Science and Marine Science on private sails for:
+We provide access to the Ocean environment on a traditional sailing ship.
+Sailing a tall ship requires active listening, communication and cooperation, making it a powerful team building experience or just an awe inspiring cruise.
+We offer educational activities in subjects such as Maritime Heritage, Nautical and Marine Science.
+Choose your adventure!

 Join a community sail